|

 side and French on the other.
 Click

-here for a pdf file of the Nancy Drew game instructions, located
+here for a PDF file of the Nancy Drew game instructions, located

 at Hasbro's website.